-Kankakee bill collector and dog-food enthusiast Sybil Kibble helped her Ma JoAnn create a Fakebook account.
-Next, she is going to help her make one of them FaceCalls.
+Kankakee bill collector and dog-food enthusiast Sybil Kibble helped her ma JoAnn create a Fakebook account.
+Next, she is going to help her make one of them FaceCalls so she can bug people about her school-bus parts collection and her squirrel-watching adventures.

 “Dorian, are you some kind of demon?”
 Sybil asks the CRASS Art Director, Mr. Dorian Daniel James.